Silv3rh4t/baish/README.md

-# CLaI — Your AI-Powered Terminal Assistant
+# BAiSH — Your AI-Powered Terminal Assistant

-CLaI is a terminal tool that turns plain English into shell commands using OpenRouter-powered LLMs like GPT-4, Mistral, Claude, and others.
+BAiSH is a terminal tool that turns plain English into shell commands using OpenRouter-powered LLMs like GPT-4, Mistral, Claude, and others.

 No more Googling for syntax or stackoverflow diving.
-Just ask, and CLaI will suggest the right command — with options to preview, explain, and save as aliases.
+Just ask, and BAiSH will suggest the right command — with options to preview, explain, and save as aliases.

 ---